tooljump/tooljump/docs/docs/writing-integrations/integrations-code-execution.md

 ## Importing modules

-Use `require` to import modules that are declared in the Tooljump server's `package.json`.
+Use `require` to import modules that are declared in the ToolJump server's `package.json`.

-If you need a tool SDK or npm package (e.g., `@aws-sdk/client-s3`), add it to Tooljump’s `package.json`, then `require` it in your integration.
+If you need a tool SDK or npm package (e.g., `@aws-sdk/client-s3`), add it to ToolJump’s `package.json`, then `require` it in your integration.

 To make http requests to various endpoints, you can use the `fetch` native function.

 If you want to share code between integrations, create JavaScript modules and export functions or values using `module.exports`.
-Shared modules should not include `.integration.` in the filename; otherwise Tooljump will try to load them as integrations.
+Shared modules should not include `.integration.` in the filename; otherwise ToolJump will try to load them as integrations.

 ## Logging

-Tooljump provides a `logger` object to every integration.
-Log messages are emitted by the Tooljump server and can be forwarded to your monitoring tools.
+ToolJump provides a `logger` object to every integration.
+Log messages are emitted by the ToolJump server and can be forwarded to your monitoring tools.

 The logger object supports both structured and non-structured logging.